linode/docs/docs/applications/configuration-management/beginners-guide-to-terraform/index.md

 ### Plan and Apply

 After you have declared your resources in your configuration files, you create them by running Terraform's `apply` command from your project's directory.
-However, you may want to verify that Terraform will create the resources as you expect it to before making any actual changes to your infrastructure.
+However, you should always verify that Terraform will create the resources as you expect them to be created before making any actual changes to your infrastructure.
 To do this, you can first run the `plan` command:

     terraform plan